ChatGPT Image Dec 5, 2025, 09_14_05 AM

 Samuel Anoints a King

-The Lord had appointed prophets and judges to speak on His behalf to the Israelites.
-The great prophet Samuel had spoken to the citizens for many years.
-However, Israelites were concerned that the sons of Samuel: “did not walk in his ways; they turned aside after dishonest gain, took bribes, and perverted justice.”
-(I Samuel 8:3) As you will recall, the citizens were rightfully concerned.
+The Lord later appointed prophets and judges to speak on His behalf to the Israelites.
+For example, the mighty prophet Samuel delivered the Lord’s guidance to the citizens for many years.
+However, the Israelites became rightfully concerned that the sons of Samuel: “did not walk in his ways; they turned aside after dishonest gain, took bribes, and perverted justice.”
+I Samuel 8:3

-They also became jealous of the neighboring nations who were ruled by earthly kings.
-Samuel warned them of the consequences of serving under a king, they replied: “No, but we will have a king over us, that we also may be like all the nations, and that our king may judge us and go out before us and fight our battles.”
-(1 Samuel 8:19)
+The citizens also became jealous of the neighboring nations who were ruled by earthly kings.
+They asked Samuel to anoint a king over them.
+The prophet warned them of the consequences, but they replied: “No, but we will have a king over us, that we also may be like all the nations, and that our king may judge us and go out before us and fight our battles.”
+1 Samuel 8:19

-It was eventually obvious that God had decided to replace Saul with another man — one whose heart was much better aligned with God.
-A remarkable approach was devised to select that man – both politically astute and spiritually devout.
+Saul was appointed as Israel’s first king, but it eventually became obvious that he was failing.
+God decided to replace him with another man — one whose heart was aligned with the Lord’s.
+A remarkable, subtle approach was devised to select and to anoint that man – one that was both politically astute and spiritually devout.
+The compelling story is reported in the Bible:

-Our lesson — Don’t mourn over anything that the Lord has already rejected.
+(Our lesson — Don’t waste time and energy concerned about anything or anyone that the Lord has already rejected.)

-Our lesson — These are simple, clear instructions which need to be followed precisely.
-You’ll need oil for the anointing.
+(Our lesson – Simply follow the Lord’s simple, clear instructions.
+He normally speaks precisely.
+Take oil for the anointing.
 Go to Bethlehem.
 Find Jesse.
-Call for his sons.
+Call for his sons.)

 This is a legendary assignment, as God Himself is selecting Israel’s king.